 Her family moved to Washington, D.C., in the 1950s, and she took a job as a commercial bank teller on the thriving U Street corridor, known then as Black Broadway.

-She remembers the week Ben Ali, a Howard University student who grew up in Puerto Rico, visited the bank three days in a row, gave her his phone number and told her to call him.
+She remembers the week Ben Ali, a Howard University student who grew up in Trinidad and Tobago, visited the bank three days in a row, gave her his phone number and told her to call him.
 “I thought he was cute, but that wasn’t something I was going to do in late 1956.”

 Impatient for a response, he called her at work.